base-go/Mamba/CONTRIBUTING.md

 # Contributing to Mamba

-Thank you for your interest in contributing to Mamba! 🐍
+Thank you for your interest in contributing to Mamba.

 ## Code of Conduct